viperspolite/multiplayer/README.md

 1. 21-04-2022 - Now multiplayer tool supports streaming & downloading of doodStream Protected Links.
 (Only in Premium Version)
 2. 21-04-2022 - Now DoodStream Tool also supports WebVTT thumbnails from doodStream.
 (Only in Premium Version)
+3. 26-04-2022 - Now multiplater tool also supports streaming & downloading video from Streamlare

 # About